Dr. Muhammad Harunur Rashid Department of Electrical and Computer Engineering

 Which path will you take: Electrical or Computer?

 UWF engineering students are taught in well-equipped facilities by energetic and approachable professors dedicated to superior teaching and hands-on experience.
 With two locations (Pensacola Campus and Emerald Coast location at Fort Walton Beach), students have many opportunities to engage in internship and research activities as well as three specializations to choose from.

 Computer Engineering (CE) employs the development of computer hardware and software solutions for today's emerging technologies.
-Our ABET accredited BSCE provides students with a strong background in engineering analysis, design, and the implementation skills necessary to succeed in the workplace.
+Our ABET-accredited BSCE provides students with a strong background in engineering analysis, design, and implementation skills necessary to succeed in the workplace.

 HMCSE students need your support.
 Thanks to a generous matching gift from Drs.
 Muhammad and Fatema Rashid, all gifts made to the STEM scholarship for females and first-generation students by this Fall will be matched up to 50,000 dollars to create a $100K endowment that will benefit STEM students for years to come.

 Mon, 24 Oct 2022 18:00:00 +0000Mon, 24 Oct 2022 18:00:00 +0000UWF announces a $1 million gift to name Electrical and Computer Engineering Department

 Mon, 21 Mar 2022 13:30:00 +0000Mon, 21 Mar 2022 13:30:00 +0000UWF theater, engineering students use grant funds to collaborate for upcoming Narnia production